edyedy123/Fit-Friends-App/BTS630/IterationTwo.md

 ### Gerald:
 * Update current logo using illustrator to remove choppyness in current logo.
-* Update exercise button by adding pictures, spaces in between, and changeing the font style & size.
+* Update exercise button by adding pictures, spaces in between, and changing the font style & size.

 ### Eduardo:
 * Add copying a friend's workout into the user's log functionality.